 The purpose of the Arts in Education Grant is to strengthen and promote lifelong learning in the arts.
-The Arts in Education Grant Program provides financial support to teaching artists on MSAC's Teaching Artist Roster to implement arts education programs in school and community settings across the state of Maryland.
+The Arts in Education Grant Program provides financial support to teaching artists on MSAC's Teaching Artist Roster to implement arts education programs in school and community settings across the state of Maryland.1

-The MSAC Teaching Artist Roster can be found within the Maryland Arts Directory (click here to access the Arts Directory), and by clicking on "View the Teaching Artist Roster."
-Another listing of the MSAC Teaching Artist Roster may be found under "Resources" on the MSAC Arts in Education Grant webpage by clicking here.
+The MSAC Teaching Artist Roster can be found within the Maryland Arts Directory and by clicking on "View the Teaching Artist Roster."
+Another listing of the MSAC Teaching Artist Roster may be found under "Resources" on the MSAC's Arts in Education Grant web page.